Vegan Chocolate Orange Cheesecake

 - Meanwhile, to make the crust add the cookies and vegan butter to a food processor and blitz for about 30 seconds until evenly mixed.
-Line the bottom and sides of a 7" cake tin with removable base with some parchment paper.
+Line the bottom and sides of a 7.5 or 8" cake tin (with removable base) with some parchment paper.
 Press the cookie mixture into the base of the cake tin, and smooth it out with a spatula or flat bottomed glass, making sure it is compact.
 Set aside in the fridge.

 - For the filling, melt the chocolate over a bain-marie (double boiler).
 Add the orange juice reduction, melted chocolate, silken tofu, vegan cream cheese, cacao powder, vanilla extract and orange zest to a high speed blender and blend until smooth and creamy.